-1. Student presentation based on an article, or a book chapter 5% x2 = 10%

-Summary of the in-class presentation in D2L forum 8% x2= 16%

-2. Book review 30%
+1. Student presentation based on an article, or a book chapter 10% Summary of the in-class presentation in D2L forum 10% 2.
+Book review 30%

 3. Term project

-Presentation proposal 4%
+Presentation proposal

-Poster presentation 25%
+Poster presentation (submission of a poster + oral presentation) 30%

 Student evaluation 5%

 4. Final exam (on the last class day) 10%